near/docs/docs/1.concepts/1.basics/account.md

 2. `receiver_id` - contract the key is allowed to call methods on _(required)_
 3. `method_names` - contract methods the key is allowed to call _(optional)_

-> **Note:** If `allowance` is omitted the default will be `null` and key will only be allowed to call `view` (read-only) methods.
+> **Note:** If `allowance` is omitted, the default will be `null`, and the key will only be allowed to call `view` (read-only) methods.
-Allowance can not be added after key is created.
+You cannot add allowance after the key is created.

 > **Note:** If no specific method names are specified, _all methods_ may be called.

 The easiest way to create a `FunctionCall` key with your dApp is to prompt users to sign in using [NEAR Wallet](https://wallet.testnet.near.org/) via `near-api-js`'s [`WalletConnection`](https://github.com/near/near-api-js/blob/0aefdb01a151f7361463f3ff65c77dbfeee83200/lib/wallet-account.js#L13-L139).
-This prompts users to authorize access and upon approval a `FunctionCall` key is created.
+This prompts users to authorize access, and upon approval, a `FunctionCall` key is created.
 This key is only allowed to call methods on the contract that redirected the user to NEAR Wallet with a default allowance of 0.25 Ⓝ to cover gas costs for transactions.
-As non-monetary transactions are performed with this key, you will notice the allowance decreases and once 0.25 Ⓝ is burnt a new key will need to be created.
-If a request is made to transfer _ANY_ amount of tokens with a `FunctionCall` key, the user will be redirected back to wallet to authorize this transaction.
+As non-monetary transactions are performed with this key, you will notice the allowance decreases, and once 0.25 Ⓝ is burnt, a new key will need to be created.
+If a request is made to transfer _ANY_ amount of tokens with a `FunctionCall` key, the user will be redirected back to the wallet to authorize this transaction.
 You can see this functionality in action by trying out [NEAR Guestbook](https://near-examples.github.io/guest-book/).

 Another way to create a `FunctionAccess` key is to use `near-cli`'s [`add-key`](/tools/cli#near-add-key) command.
-With `near-cli` you can be more specific with your `FunctionCall` key by only allowing it to call specific contract methods as well as make adjustments to the allowance amount.
+With `near-cli` you can be more specific with your `FunctionCall` key by only allowing it to call specific contract methods and make adjustments to the allowance amount.

-`FunctionCall` access keys are a powerful usability feature of NEAR opening up many possibilities.
-Not only can you eliminate the need for users to authorize small transactions over and over again but you could even allow a user to interact with the blockchain without ever having to create an account.
-This can be accomplished by having the dApp automatically create a `FunctionCall` key that points to itself with a single click on your front-end allowing anyone to interact with your dApp seamlessly.
+`FunctionCall` access keys are a powerful usability feature of NEAR, opening up many possibilities.
+For example, you can eliminate the need for users to authorize small transactions over and over again, and you could allow a user to interact with the blockchain without ever having to create an account.
+This can be accomplished by having the dApp automatically create a `FunctionCall` key that points to itself with a single click on your front-end, allowing anyone to interact with your dApp seamlessly.

 ---